 Key Takeaways

-- Mission Connection Healthcare integrates grounding techniques like the 3-3-3 rule into comprehensive anxiety treatment programs that include therapy, group support, and personalized coping strategies.
+- Mission Connection Healthcare includes grounding techniques like the 3-3-3 rule in anxiety treatment programs that cover therapy, group support, and personalized coping strategies.

 Mission Connection offers flexible outpatient care for adults needing more than weekly therapy.
 Our in-person and telehealth programs include individual, group, and experiential therapy, along with psychiatric care and medication management.